smittytone/PreviewMarkdown/README.md

 ### YAML Front Matter

-*PreviewMarkdown- supports rendering YAML front matter in Markdown files.
-To enable it, go to **Preview Markdown > Preferences...*- and check the **Show YAML front matter*- checkbox.
+*PreviewMarkdown* supports rendering YAML front matter in Markdown files.
+To enable it, go to **Preview Markdown > Preferences...** and check the **Show YAML front matter** checkbox.
 YAML will appear in QuickLook previews only.

 ## Known Issues